 Drug and alcohol withdrawal symptoms can range from mild to severe, depending on the substance being used.1, 3, 4 They also depend on how long and how heavily you’ve been using.1, 5 The withdrawal symptoms of drug abuse and alcohol addiction can be difficult to deal with and may lead people back to using their substance of choice in an effort to alleviate the discomfort.3

-Withdrawal symptoms of alcohol addiction can start between 6 to 24 hours after heavy, prolonged drinking is stopped.
-Symptoms can progressively worsen over the next 2-3 days, then will slowly improve until they are resolved by about the 10th day.3, 4 Some typical symptoms of alcohol withdrawal include:3, 4
+You may be wondering, ‘how long does alcohol withdrawal last?’
+Withdrawal symptoms from alcohol abuse can start anywhere between 6 to 24 hours after heavy, prolonged drinking is stopped.
+Symptoms can progressively worsen over the next 2–3 days, then will slowly improve until they are resolved by about the 10th day.3, 4 Some common signs and symptoms of alcohol withdrawal include:3, 4

 - Rapid heart rate.

 - Hand tremors.

 Acute alcohol withdrawal can be dangerous and potentially life-threatening.4 Severe signs of alcohol withdrawal can include agitation, seizures, and delirium tremens, which involves difficulty regulating body temperature and blood pressure, sweating, hallucinations, and confusion.3, 4, 5, 9, 10 Some of the symptoms of withdrawal from alcohol can be dangerous and could require immediate medical attention.4

 Treatment for signs of withdrawal that includes medical detoxification and withdrawal management can help keep people as safe and comfortable as possible during the difficult drug and alcohol detox period of early recovery.

 Benzodiazepines are central nervous system depressants commonly prescribed to manage anxiety, panic disorder, and certain seizure disorders.4, 8 Some examples of benzodiazepines include: 3, 4, 8, 11